andizer/andizer/README.md

 - I'm an experienced (> 11 years) developer specialized in PHP and MySQL
 - I'm working with WordPress code since August, 2014
-- I love to discover new techniques like React and Redux
+- I love to learn techniques that are new to me, like React and Redux
-- I'd love to learn more about things like (technical) SEO
+- I love to learn more about things like (technical) SEO

 #### Wait, there is more...
 - I'm a fanatic homebrewer